Na Gruagaichean: Landscape

 The mountain lies four kilometres north north-east of the village of Kinlochleven.
 The mountain is double topped at the intersection of three ridges, the South top being the higher and therefore the summit.
-The narrow North-East ridge connects to Binnein Mòr via a minor top (1062m) and the narrow West-North-West ridge connects to Stob Coire a' Chàirn (981m) where a path ascends from Coire na Bà.
+The narrow North-East ridge connects to Binnein Mòr via a minor top (1062 m) and the narrow West-North-West ridge connects to Stob Coire a' Chàirn (981 m) where a path ascends from Coire na Bà.
 The third South ridge leads to steep slopes overlooking Kinlochleven which provides excellent views of the village and the area.
 The mountain has a stony and, in places, craggy summit which gives great views of surrounding mountains such as Ben Nevis and Binnein Mòr.

 Climbing

-Ascent up towards Na Gruagaichean usually starts at sea level in Kinlochleven, however it is possible to start by driving to Mamore Lodge and parking at the car park which saves 200m of ascent.
+Ascent up towards Na Gruagaichean usually starts at sea level in Kinlochleven.
 From there it is usually climbed using the old stalkers path heading north away from the village before eventually turning east towards the summit.
 The mountain can also be climbed from Glen Nevis together with Binnein Beag and Binnein Mòr as a ridge walk or a part as the challenging Ring of Steall ridge walk.

 The Mamores VK race, which starts in Kinlochleven, finishes at the top of Na Gruagaichean.

 On Saturday 8 June 2019, a group of seven walkers were on Na Gruagaichean during a lightning storm.
 One was killed and another injured.
 HM Coastguard helicopter, Glencoe Mountain Rescue Team and Scotland's Air Ambulance service all aided the rescue effort.